Top 6 Usher Love Songs for Your Wedding and Avoid

 One of the best artists who started in the 90s and has continued on is Usher.
 He has provided party music and love songs for over 20 years.
 Most of Usher’s music would be great for a wedding, while some, not so much.

-Usher Love Songs
+Usher Love Songs List

-Love In This Club
+Love In This Club (featuring Young Jeezy)

 For a more uptempo vibe, without going over the top, Love In This Club fits the bill.
 It is a more modern classic in Usher’s compilation that would work well as a transition song to get people moving or as a minor break between the big beats that tire out the crowds.

-(featuring Lil Jon, Ludacris)
+Yeah! (featuring Lil Jon, Ludacris)